containerscrew/nflux/README.md

 > For example, in Debian12 with kernel version `6.1.0-31-amd64` nflux doest not works.
 Probably for the version of kernel bpf implementation.

 > [!TIP]
-> If you want to try nflux on your Mac OSX, check out the [local dev](./docs/local_dev.md) documentation.
+> If you want to try nflux on your Mac OSX, check out the ['Using Mac OSX section' in local dev doc](./docs/local_dev.md).

 # Installation